mohammad2928/pathological-images-analysis/README.md

 ![pre-processed image](https://raw.githubusercontent.com/mohammad2928/pathological-images-analysis/main/docs/images/pre-processed.jpg)

-OCR:
+2: **OCR**

-In theis phase, all texts extracted from the images.
+In this phase, all texts are extracted from the images.

-Analysis:
+3- **Analysis**

-In the last step, the extracted information analized for show the issues.
+In the last step, the extracted information is analyzed to show the issues.

 ## Installation